 You can take an active role in helping your toddler cope with difficult mornings and help her wake up happy with these tips:

 1. Have an earlier bedtime, even by 15 minutes

 One of the most common reasons your toddler wakes up crying every morning is because she’s still tired.

-Many kids struggle with going back to sleep (mine hardly “sleep in” in the mornings), even when they could clearly use it.
-And sometimes it’s difficult to do, what with the sun rising at a certain time or routines taking hold of their habits.
+Many kids struggle with going back to sleep (until now, mine hardly “sleep in” in the mornings), even when they could clearly use it.
+And sometimes it’s difficult to do, what with the sun rising at a certain time or sleep associations that are hard to break.

-This can help her get the sleep she needs while still waking up at the same time in the mornings.
+This can help her get the hours of sleep she needs while still waking up at the same time in the mornings.

-Free resource: Do you struggle with getting your child to take a nap?
-Download my PDF, The Five Habits That Will Make Your Child’s Naps Easier!
-Discover the five steps you need to do to finally get a break while your child naps.
+Free resource: Do you struggle with getting her to sleep at nap time?
+Grab your copy of The Five Habits That Will Make Your Child’s Naps Easier!
+Discover the five steps you need to do to finally get a break while she naps.
 You’ll also get my newsletters, which parents say they LOVE: